-- Become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual and procedural understanding and the ability to recall and apply knowledge rapidly and accurately. - Reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language, e.g. "Convince me that..." or "I know that...so..." - Can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.
+- Become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual and procedural understanding and the ability to recall and apply knowledge rapidly and accurately. - Reason and problem solve mathematically by following a line of enquiry, conjecturing relationships and generalisations, and developing an argument, justification or proof using mathematical language, e.g. "Convince me that..." or "I know that...so..." - Can solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.
 Models such as The Bar Model and the Part-Part-Whole Model are both devices used throughout the school to support problem solving. - Are taught through the Concrete → Representational → Abstract sequence, known as 'Make It!
 Draw It!
 Write It! at GCPS, to ensure they gain a thorough understanding of the mathematical concepts/skills they are learning.
-A wide range of representations are used at all times. - Should be given the opportunity for every relevant subject to develop their mathematical fluency and mathematical skills.
+A wide range of representations are used at all times. - Understand and apply different modes of thinking, linked to Bloom's Taxonomy in order to develop and use hierarchical thinking. - Should be given the opportunity for every relevant subject to develop their mathematical fluency and mathematical skills.